S6AVI/GpaCalculator-app/Notes.md

 # Todo:
-    - make changes when A+ is enabled
+    - make changes when A+ is enabled --> LATER
+    - change color system
+    - make a logo
-    - make changes when GPA system is changed
+    - make a splash sreen
+    - add the option to change the language
+    - full ducomentation

 # Done:
     - support Arabic langauge
     - apply animation when navigate
+    - make changes when GPA system is changed